Getting In the Arena, Trying Reflexive Things

 Early backers → Ignition Event Attention → Traction & Momentum → Next Phase Funding & Monetization

 My immediate priority heading into the new year is securing early backers to fund the ignition event and early capital needs.
-From there, I’ll begin rolling out more of the content roadmap I laid out in my introduction note – with some pieces waiting until after the ignition moment and fund inception.
+From there, I’ll begin rolling out more of the content roadmap I laid out in my introduction note – with some elements waiting until after the ignition moment and fund inception.
 After the initial growth phase, I plan to expand the media effort and to build complementary technology that advances the vision.

 2026 is going to be one hell of a year.
+Stay tuned.

 Jeff